Loading image...Kiro

 Hooks

-Agent Hooks are automated triggers that execute predefined agent actions when specific events occur in your IDE.
-Rather than manually asking for routine tasks to be performed, hooks set up automated responses to events such as:
+Agent hooks are automated triggers that execute predefined agent prompts or shell commands when specific events occur in your IDE.
+Rather than manually asking for routine tasks to be performed, hooks set up automated responses to events.

 • Maintain consistent code quality